 - Traditionally used in medicine for over 2000 years

-- Scientifically proven for skin health
+- Scientifically confirmed for skin health

-Origin and sustainable production
+Origin and Sustainable Sourcing

 What makes propolis cream so exceptionally effective?
-The answer lies in its complex chemical composition, which works like a perfectly orchestrated symphony orchestra for your skin.
+The answer lies in its complex chemical composition, which works like a perfectly orchestrated symphony for your skin.

-Main active ingredients in propolis:
+Main active ingredients in Propolis:

 - Flavonoids (10-15%): Quercetin, Kaempferol, Galangin – powerful antioxidants

-- Phenolic acids (5-10%): caffeic acid, ferulic acid – anti-inflammatory
+- Phenolic acids (5-10%): Caffeic acid, Ferulic acid – anti-inflammatory

 - Essential oils (2-3%): Antimicrobial terpenes

-- Waxes and resins (30-50%): protective barrier for the skin
+- Waxes and resins (30-50%): Protective barrier for the skin

-- Vitamins and minerals: B complex, vitamin C, zinc, iron
+- Vitamins and minerals: B-complex, Vitamin C, Zinc, Iron

-Scientific facts:
+Scientific Facts:

-- Antioxidant activity 3-5x higher than vitamin C
+- Antioxidant activity 3-5x higher than Vitamin C

 - Increasing antibiotic resistance

-- Growing demand for sustainable skin care
+- Growing demand for sustainable skincare

-- Scientific confirmation of traditional uses
+- Scientific confirmation of traditional applications

 - Holistic approach to skin health

-Quality standards and certification
+Quality Standards and Certification

-Traditional methods - advantages
+Traditional Methods - Advantages

 - Gentle processing at low temperatures